 The Youth Engaging in Research Program (YERP) (est. 2019) offers 6th-12th grade students within the Twin Cities metro the opportunity to conduct a mentor and peer supported, socially-engaged, science project rooted in their community.
 The program runs six months, during which, students work through their project with guidance from their mentor and support from their peers.
 YERP participants will present the results of their project to the broader Twin Cities community at a capstone celebration.
-(NOTE: this will be a virtual event for the 2020-21 program).

 - Gain experience identifying and solving problems using the scientific method and how to work in a team;